 Brief: The VC-25 is a specially configured Boeing 747-200B equipped for airlifting the President and his entourage.
 VC-25s operate under the call sign "Air Force One" when the President is aboard, and SAM (Special Air Mission) during non-presidential flights.
 Aircraft are equipped with staff work areas, a conference room, a general seating area, and an executive office.
-Communications capability includes worldwide secure and clear communications, data links, and a full self-defensive suite.
+Communications capability includes worldwide secure and clear communications, data links.
+The aircraft also has a full, self-defensive suite.
 The fleet is operated by the Presidential Airlift Group of the 89th Airlift Wing at JB Andrews.
-The VC-25A fleet has four years' estimated service life remaining and requires a life extension/block upgrade to remain viable until replaced by the VC-25B (based on Boeing's modernized 747-8 Intercontinental).
-Block mods including protected satcom, chillers, nitrogen generation system, weather radar, digital/voice data, and network upgrades slated for completion by mid-2020.
+The VC-25A fleet has three years' estimated service life remaining and requires a life-extension/block upgrade to remain viable until replaced by the VC-25B (based on Boeing's modernized 747-8 Intercontinental).
+Block mods including protected satcom, chillers, a nitrogen-generation system, weather radar, digital/voice data, and network upgrades are slated for completion by mid-2020.
 SLEP is accomplished during regular depot maintenance.
 Flight deck upgrades include digital avionics, compliant CNS/ATM, Mode 5 IFF, Advisory Vertical Navigation, and other pilot situational awareness aids.
 USAF issued Boeing a \$3.9 billion presidential aircraft replacement contract to modify two undelivered commercial 747-8s to VC-25B standards on Feb.
 20, 2018.
-The company plans to deliver the aircraft in 2024.
-The current specification excludes aerial refueling capabilities to reduce program cost.
+Work is underway modifying the airframes and delivery is slated for 2024.
+The current specification excludes aerial refueling capabilities have been deleted from requirements to reduce program cost.

 First Flight: Sept.
-6, 1990 (as Air Force One).
+6, 1990 (VC-25A).
 Delivered: August-December 1990.
 IOC: Dec.
 8, 1990.

-Production: Two VC-25A; two VC-25B (planned).
-Inventory: Two (VC-25A).
+Production: Two VC-25A; two VC-25B (undergoing modification).
+Inventory: Two (VC-25A); two (VC-25B).
 Operator: AMC.

 Aircraft Location: JB Andrews, Md.

--VC-25A.
-Specially configured presidential support version of the Boeing 747-200B.
+•VC-25A.
+Specially configured presidential support version of the Boeina 747-200B.

--VC-25B.
-Next generation presidential aircraft based on the Boeing 747-8 Intercontinental.
+•VC-25B.
+Next-generation presidential aircraft based on the Boeing 747-8 Intercontinental.